Inferring subhalo effective density slopes from strong lensing observations with neural likelihood-ratio estimation: Conclusions and outlook

 Recent advances in machine learning provide promising tools for overcoming these challenges.
 Machine learning methods are capable of performing inference by implicitly marginalizing over a large parameter space without the need to characterize the effect of individual subhalos.
 In this work, we have introduced a neural likelihood-ratio estimator to extract a population-level effective density slope.
 This method allows us to make use of additional information contained in the lensing forward model, including the effect of low-mass subhalos.
 In addition, when compared to other neural simulation-based inference techniques such as those based on posterior density estimation, neural likelihood-ratio estimation can be used to more efficiently combine information across a large dataset.

 Through testing our model on mock strong lensing images, we showed that the inferred effective density slope incorporates significant information from the low-mass subhalos and further demonstrated that our model is capable of distinguishing between subhalo populations with different density slopes.
 Different DM models predict effective density slopes of subhalo populations that deviate from the CDM prediction.
 For example, warm dark matter models predict a suppression in the number of low-mass subhalos and more cored subhalo density profiles~\citep{bode2001wdm, lovell2012wdm, lovell2014wdm}, and both of these effects will result in a smaller subhalo effective density slope prediction compared to that of the CDM model.
 Self-interacting dark matter models also predict more cored subhalo density profiles and thus will also produce effective density slope predictions smaller than that of the CDM model~\citep{spergel2000sidm, vogelsberger2012sidm, rocha2013sidm, kahlhoefer2019sidm}.
+In addition, certain self-interacting dark matter models predict core-collapsed subhalos that have particularly steep density slopes~\citep[e.g.][]{lyndenbell1968, 2000kochanek, 2002colin}.
 This means that our likelihood-ratio estimator's ability to distinguish between subhalo populations with different effective density slopes has significant implications for discerning DM scenarios.

 Several improvements to our analysis pipeline are necessary before being able to deploy it on real lensing data.
 First, our image modeling procedure does not include line-of-sight halos that also affect the lensing signature.
 Second, because of the need for well-resolved source galaxies, the COSMOS galaxies used by \textsc{paltas} have original redshifts lower than the $z_{\mathrm{source}} = 1$ used in modeling our lensing systems.
 There are differences in the morphology of galaxies at different redshifts, so to simulate more realistic images, galaxies with better resolutions and at higher redshifts could be used in the future.
 Third, in our mock images, we assume that the lens light has been subtracted, but to more realistically model the lensed systems we could include the lens light using real galaxy images in the forward model as done for the source galaxy.
 Finally, we demonstrated our model's sensitivity to the subhalo effective density slopes by testing on NFW subhalos with varying concentrations; in a realistic application, it would be necessary to understand the expected effect of different microphysical DM models as well.
 Despite these additional complexities, we are hopeful that the neural likelihood-ratio estimator will be a useful tool for characterizing the inner slopes of dark matter subhalos using the influx of strong lensing systems that will be discovered by upcoming imaging surveys.